Jett Woo

-Jett Woo (born July 27, 2000) is a Canadian professional ice hockey defenceman who currently plays for the Abbotsford Canucks of the American Hockey League (AHL), as a prospect of the Vancouver Canucks of the National Hockey League (NHL).
-On June 23, 2018, he was selected 37th overall in the 2018 NHL entry draft.
-He is of Chinese and German descent.
-He won the Calder Cup with Abbotsford in 2025.
+Jett Woo (born July 27, 2000) is a Canadian professional ice hockey defenceman who currently plays under contract to the Anaheim Ducks of the National Hockey League (NHL).
+He was selected 37th overall in the 2018 NHL entry draft by the Vancouver Canucks, in whose organization he spent the first several seasons of his career.
+He won the Calder Cup with the Abbotsford Canucks in 2025.

 Playing career

 During the 2018–19 season, his fourth season with the Moose Jaw Warriors, Woo was signed to a three-year, entry-level contract with the Vancouver Canucks on March 17, 2019.

 At the 2019 WHL Bantam Draft on May 2, 2019, Woo was traded from Moose Jaw to the Calgary Hitmen in exchange for defenceman Vladislav Yeryomenko, forward Ryder Korczak, the 11th overall selection in the 2019 WHL Bantam Draft, and a second-round pick in 2021.

 On June 23, 2025, Woo won the Calder Cup as a member of the Abbotsford Canucks.

+On March 5, 2026, Woo was traded by the Canucks to the San Jose Sharks in exchange for Jack Thompson.
+He played out the remainder of the season with the Sharks' AHL affiliate, the San Jose Barracuda, posting 2 points through 17 regular season games.

+Woo left the Sharks having concluded his contract as a free agent and was signed to a two-year, two-way contract with the Anaheim Ducks on July 1, 2026.

+Personal life

+He is of Chinese and German descent.